matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 What power level do you need to be able to edit other people's messages, and how does it fit in with fedeation event auth rules?
  * 50, by default?

+"Editing other people's messages is evil; we shouldn't allow it"
+ * Sorry, we have to bridge with systems which support cross-user edits.
+ * When it happens, we should make it super clear in the timeline that a message was edited by a specific user.
+ * We do not recommend that native Matrix clients expose this as a feature.

 ## Federation considerations